smastrom/vue-use-fixed-header/README.md

 </style>
 ```

-> Do not apply any transition to your header, it will be done automatically for you.
-See below how to customize them.
+> :warning: Do not apply any `transition` or `visibility` property to your header since it is already done for you.

 <br />